generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

 ...
 ```

-(There is a tremendous amount of fascinating monad/applicative/traversable/alternative machinery that works with almost all of Haskell's basic types, and which I would recommend having a look at if the above interests you at all; another example I'm fond of is `sequence [[1..2], [3..6]]`, which exploits the fact that lists are both `Traversable` and `Monad`.)
+(There is a tremendous amount of fascinating monad/applicative/traversable/alternative machinery that works with almost all of Haskell's basic types, and which I would recommend looking at if the above interests you at all; another example I'm fond of is `sequence [[1..2], [3..6]]`, which exploits the fact that lists are both `Traversable` and `Monad`.)

 It is important to note that -- unlike with naive implementations that iterate over all combinations of elements from a handful of statically known sets, and only check which combinations would have survived at the end -- this approach really does prune branches each time `guard` is invoked, avoiding much unnecessary work, and has all the execution semantics you would expect of a handwritten "iterate over items in source collections -> map transformations over each element and collect the results -> filter/prune -> ..." approach.